ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_provision/README.md

 - Default Value: None

 ### ipi_dir
-The working directory that is used to perform the installation, it will contain the `openshift-install` executable, it's configuration files, & any generated logs.
+The working directory that is used to perform the installation, it will contain the `openshift-install` executable, its configuration files, & any generated logs.

 - Optional when `cluster_type = ipi`
 - Environment Variable: `IPI_DIR`